eldmark/Concurrent-Console-Game/README.md

 Julián Divas

 Marco Díaz
-- Thread logic to enemies move in random ways and with
+- Thread logic to enemies move
+- Sincronizing movement of the enemies
+- Programing the movement of the main starship

 Alejandro Jeréz